Inspiring Young Minds and Nurturing Hearts.

 We prepare students to be professional educators who do much more than simply teach the curriculum.
 Our students graduate equipped to care for the whole child: mind, heart and soul.

-When you study at early childhood education at LBC, of course you'll learn the things you'd expect to learn: we train our students to teach children from prekindergarten to fourth grade in a variety of educational settings.
-But you'll learn so much more than just classroom tips and tricks - beginning with your first class in your first year, you'll be out in the field, observing teachers in their classrooms and getting hands-on experience.
+When you earn your early childhood education degree at Lancaster Bible College, of course you’ll learn the things you’d expect to learn: we train our students to teach children from prekindergarten to fourth grade in a variety of educational settings.
+But you’ll learn so much more than just classroom tips and tricks – beginning with your first class in your first year, you’ll be out in the field, observing teachers in their classrooms and getting hands-on experience.
 Not only that, but our faculty members actually go and visit our student teachers in their classrooms every week, offering helpful feedback and encouragement to our up-and-coming educators.

 Through a combination of Bible classes, field placements in diverse educational settings (including Christian schools, public schools, daycare, preschools and Montessori academies), coursework and field experiences that focus on understanding the needs of the child and implementing developmentally appropriate practices, this is an educational experience like none other.
 Our students graduate ready and prepared to become generalist elementary teachers.